-PET scan
+PET CT scan

 A PET scan can show if the cancer has spread to other tissues and organs.
-A low dose of radioactive sugar is injected into a vein in your arm.
+A low dose of radiotracer (radioactive sugar) is injected into your arm.
 An hour or so later you will have a scan.
-The radioactivity can highlight cancer cells in your body.
-During the scan, you will lie on a table which moves through a scanning ring.
-The scan can last up to an hour.
-Before the scan, you may have to fast (not eat) for a few hours.
+The PET scan uses the radiotracer to highlight cancer cells in the body.
+Before the scan, you may have to fast (not eat) and drink only plain unflavoured water for a few hours.
+You may also be asked to avoid strenuous exercise the day before and the morning of the scan.